spiralhalo/CanvasTutorial/Chapter-2.md

 At this point, your pipeline should be complete enough to render something!
 Try loading the resource pack and go to Video Setting > Canvas and change the pipeline to your tutorial pipeline.
 If you did everything right up to this point your pipeline should render a basic unshaded minecraft world.
 Congrats!
 If it won't render anything meaningful, or if your pipeline isn't detected then you might need to retrace your steps in case you were missing a semi-colon somewhere...

-*> Quick tip: You can try messing with the `color` variable in the fragment shader.
+> **Quick tip:** You can try messing with the `color` variable in the fragment shader.
 Multiply it, add to it, etc. and see how it affects the final image.
 This is where the fun begins!

+## Bonus step

-*> Bonus step: You might notice that your pipeline is named gibberish when selecting it from the pipeline selection.
+You might notice that your pipeline is named gibberish when selecting it from the pipeline selection.
 You can change the displayed name by creating a language file containing the name and description keys of your pipeline.
 For example:
 ```json
 "pipeline.tutorial_pipeline.name": "My Pipeline",
 "pipeline.tutorial_pipeline.desc": "A pipeline made of hopes and dreams"